dustinstoltz/CMDist/README.md

 ### Scaling Output and Vector Comparison Metric

 The function comes with a few additional options.
 First, by default, the closeness scores are normalized using the `scale()` function in R. If this is not desired, set `scale = FALSE`.
 Second, the default vector comparison metric in `text2vec`'s `RWMD` implementation is __cosine__, but the original Word Mover's Distance paper which our approach is based off used __Euclidean__ distance to compare word embeddings vectors.
-Therefore, the default is `method = "cosine"`, but can be set to Euclidean.
+Therefore, the default is `method = "cosine"`, but can be set to `method = "euclidean"`.

 ```r